arunbalaram89/Project-2/README.md

-Methods Used
+Methods Used/Technologies

-Technologies

 Python
-PostGres, pgAdmin
+PostGres SQL,
-Pandas, jupyter
+Pandas,
+Jupyter

 Project Description

 The data was very messy, and had to be cleaned.
 Ex. the dates were timestamps, the contact dataframe was all in 1 column.
 We had to split the category and subcategory data.
 The first thing was find out the data types in each column of each dataframe.
 Then we changed some column's datatype to better analyze the data.
-For the category and subcategory, after splitting the columns
+For the category and subcategory, after splitting the columns we then created a csv for each dataframe.
+With the campaign data, before submitting the cleaned version, we had to merge it with both the category and subcategory dataframes, then create a clean dataframe and csv.

 Needs of this project